How to Apply

 provide a copy of the pages from your passport that have your personal details; and

-pay the test fee of £2,000 (fill in the final page of the evidence of practice questionnaire - payment will be taken once your TOC interview is confirmed)
+pay the test fee of £2,000 (fill in the final page of the evidence of practice questionnaire - payment will be taken once your place on the TOC has been confirmed)

 To complete your application, all documents listed above MUST be submitted electronically and emailed to [email protected].
 They must be emailed to us all at the same time - failing to do so will result in your application taking longer to process and as a consequence you may miss your first choice interview date.